detextre4/fuel_pump/README.md

 # fuel_pump
-a sui project realized to first latam sui bootcamp
+A sui project realized to first latam sui bootcamp

 # how to publish
 run the following commands